why electric bikes are not popular 1

 Why Electric Bikes Are Not Popular?

-This image is property of amanandhisgear.com.
+This image is the property of amanandhisgear.com.

 Range Anxiety